 Total time spent: 1-2 hours.
 Analyzing your data and learning about A/B testing will take the most amount of time; once everything is scheduled, you just have to make sure you stick to running the A/B tests!

 Need help?
-Feel free to email me at firstname.lastname@example.org!
-I’d be happy to share some A/B testing advice.
-Plus, MailChimp has tons of articles and tutorials on using their program for A/B testing.
+Feel free to browse Mailchimp's articles and tutorials on using their program for A/B testing.